Cefalu Sicily, Italy Travel Guide

 A volcanic archipelago renowned for its natural beauty and clear waters.

-Houses the Valley of the Temples, an UNESCO World Heritage Site.
+Contains the Valley of the Temples, an UNESCO World Heritage Site.

-When planning to visit multiple parts from Sicily, securing a car for transport provides flexibility, especially for destinations not easily reachable by train.
+When planning to visit multiple parts from Sicily, securing a car for transport provides flexibility, especially for travel destinations not easily reachable by train.